christophergarthwood/appdevstig_docs/Template_014_SoftwareDevelopmentLifecycleStandard.md

 #### Static Code Analysis

 Source code will be scanned for classic errors using a standardized tool (could be considered standard if a custom written solution is the only way to verify error for a language).
 + No issues flagged as Critical will be permitted to go forward into a release unless agreed to by team.
 + Update tool configuration file so error doesn't propagate.
 +   SonarQube is used to help manage static code analysis, see [Test Case](../testcase/index.html) documentation for details regarding SonarQube instance that supports this project.
 +   Visual Code Grepper (windows based) is used to help manage static code analysis as well, see [Test Case](../testcase/index.html) documentation for details regarding SonarQube instance that supports this project.

 ### Top 10 Secure Coding Practices (Software Engineering Institute)

  1. Validate input Validate input from all untrusted data sources.
-Proper input validation can eliminate the vast majority of software vulnerabilities.
+Proper input validation can eliminate most software vulnerabilities.
 Be suspicious of most external data sources, including command line arguments, network interfaces, environmental variables, and user controlled (APSC-DV-002530, APSC-DV-002560).  ***Performed on all user input received, see `validate_` routines.***

  2. Heed compiler warnings.
 Compile code using the highest warning level available for your compiler and eliminate warnings by modifying the code.
 Use static and dynamic analysis tools to detect and eliminate additional security flaws.  ***Compiler warnings are kept to a bare minimal.
 Compiler details and log results are made available in the [Test Case](../testcase/index.html)***